scu-zjz/IMDLBenCo/README.md

 ---->

 ## News
+- [2025/03/11] We have released pre-trained checkpoints on Baidu NetDisk that we utilized to report all metrics in the paper.
+Please see [this section](https://scu-zjz.github.io/IMDLBenCo-doc/guide/quickstart/3_load_ckpt.html#quick-testing-using-model-zoo-with-checkpoint) in our documents for details.
 - [2024/12/10] [Mesorch](https://arxiv.org/pdf/2412.13753) [![Stars](https://img.shields.io/github/stars/scu-zjz/Mesorch?style=social)](https://github.com/scu-zjz/Mesorch), our new IML backbone model, which adopts a parallel CNN+Transformer structure to simultaneously deal with image semantics and non-semantics, is accepted by AAAI 25!!!🎉🎉🎉

 - [2024/12/10] [Sparse-ViT](https://arxiv.org/pdf/2412.14598) [![Stars](https://img.shields.io/github/stars/scu-zjz/SparseViT?style=social)](https://github.com/scu-zjz/SparseViT), the very first solution of constructing the non-semantic feature extractor through a self-supervised manner in IML is proposed by us and accepted by AAAI 25!!!🎉🎉🎉